Fig. 1 - Evolution of covers for Legend of the Moon

 From the description of the problem, it seemed as if the unit was not starting up properly.
 Opening the unit and checking pin 26 (the RESET pin), I found...nothing, the pin was floating (unconnected to anything).

-The next day, I brought the parts, a soldering iron, and some soldering lead to the clients 's office and soldered in the parts.
-These was no provision on the board for them but there was enough space for me to put them in without difficulty.
+The next day, I brought the parts, a soldering iron, and some soldering lead to the client's office and soldered the parts in.
+There was no provision on the board for them, but there was sufficient space for me to place them without difficulty.
 Once finished, I crossed my fingers and turned on the power.

 Yes!
-The infusion pump's display gave an initial display and waited for an input.
-Someone set it up, inputted some parameters and pressed start.
+The infusion pump's display gave an initial display and waited for input.
+Someone set it up, inputted some parameters, and pressed Start.
 It worked!
-A few more tests and we declared the unit fit for use.
+A few more tests, and we declared the unit fit for use.

 Anyway, this was just one of those repair jobs that sticks in my memory due to its unusual nature.